 If I don’t have my feet up ALL DAY, they swell to twice their size, and I look like I’ve contracted elephantitis.
 It’s a sexy feeling.

-You can try to cover up this sexiness by wearing socks and shoes and long pants, but then you’d have to bend over to put on your socks and/or tie your shoes.
+to cover up this sexiness by wearing socks and shoes and long pants, but then you’d have to bend over to put on your socks and/or tie your shoes.

 Better to just sit a lot.